Sport in Kosovo: Basketball

 The first basketball championship was held in 1991 with eight participating teams.
 The first champion was KB Prishtina.

 The Basketball Federation of Kosovo was accepted as a full member of FIBA on 13 March 2015.
 Kosovo took first part in the EuroBasket qualification for the first time in 2017.
 Kosovo would secure their first ever win against North Macedonia in their debut, winning with 72–68 at home.
 Kosovo would win once more during the Pre-Qualifiers, against Estonia, finishing with a (2–2) record and advancing to the second round of World Cup qualifying.
 In the next round, Kosovo failed to progress and did not qualify.
 Kosovo most recently recorded its highest win against Switzerland scoring awin with 76–49 in the qualification for the EuroBasket 2025 tournament.

 The Kosovo men's national under-20 basketball team were able to qualify for the first time for the FIBA U20 EuroBasket B Division in 2025.
 In Group D they finished second in the standings.
 In the Championship Round they faced Switzerland in the Quarterfinals, resulting in a loss for Kosovo.
 Kosovo finished the tournament in 8th place.

 Since 2013, five teams from Kosovo KB Prishtina, KB Peja, KB Trepça, KB Bashkimi and KB Rahoveci have participated in the Balkan International Basketball League (BIBL).

 The Kosovo Basketball Federation organizes competitions in different categories for men and women.
 The main league is called the ETC Super League.
-The Kosovo Basketball Federation also manages the Cup of Kosovo competetion.
+The Kosovo Basketball Federation also manages the Cup of Kosovo competition.
 Participating teams in the ETC Super League are: Prishtina, Peja, Trepça, Bashkimi, KB Drita, KB Besa, RTV 21, and Kastrioti.